This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Your new font should now be installed and appear in all your applications.
 As explained above, the font will be available on the computer until you remove or disable it.
 If you have trouble locating font files, it is best to start online, as thousands of free fonts are available.

-Keep in mind that some fonts will download as compressed zip files and need to be unzipped before use.
+Keep in mind that some fonts will download as compressed zip files and need to be unzip downloaded font file before use.
 It is crucial that you unzip the file before copying it into the fonts folder on your Mac; otherwise, it will not work correctly.

 Another problem you may experience is that your hard drive and main folders don’t appear in Finder.
 This default setting can easily be changed by opening Finder and changing its settings to show the drive.
 Now, you are ready to start using your new font.About Christopher